Skip to content

 Apethorn Godley Trail

-The Countryside Service manages this 2.5 km section of disused railway between Apethorn Lane Hyde and Green Lane, Godley, on behalf of the owners, as part of the Trans Pennine Trail.
+Sustrans now manages this 2.5 km section of disused railway between Apethorn Lane Hyde and Green Lane, Godley, as part of the Trans Pennine Trail.
 This is a national Trail from the east coast near Hull and the west coast at Liverpool and Southport.
-The Apethorn-Godley section also provides a flat easily accessible route for local walkers, people in wheelchairs or with prams, cyclists and horse-riders, from the Tame valley to the countryside at Godley and beyond.
+The Apethorn-Godley section also provides a flat easily accessible route for local walkers, people in wheelchairs or with prams, cyclists and horse riders, from the Tame valley to the countryside at Godley and beyond.

 The route of the old railway is green corridor with woodland, scrub and grassland creating a local wildlife haven and connecting with several woodlands, including Countryside Service site like Gower Hey Wood.
 In the grasslands flowers like knapweed, teasel, and clovers provide colourful displays for visitors and food for insect and birds.